 A problem during the seventies involved another animal – stray dogs, dozens of them.
 They fouled the footpaths, ripped open dustbins, fought with each other and frightened the residents.
 It came to a head for me when a neighbour and I attempted to walk our children to the playgroup.
 We were confronted with a pack of about eight very large aggressive dogs and we couldn’t get through.
 We had to hang back and wait several minutes before they ran off and we were able to continue on our way.
 Thankfully, Basildon Council recognised the problem and appointed Terry Neighbour as their Dog Warden.
 He did a fantastic job and the situation soon improved.
 Nowadays a stray dog is a rarity.
 Most owners are more responsible and since it became unlawful to allow dogs to foul the footpaths, the area has become cleaner due to the bins provided in places where dog owners regularly walk their pets.

 1975 was a very warm summer but 1976 became a record breaker.
-The hot sun shone everyday from Easter the autumn, drying out our garden and causing cracks to appear in our back lawn large enough for the children to keep their toys in.
+The hot sun shone everyday from Easter to Autumn, drying out our garden and causing cracks to appear in our back lawn large enough for the children to keep their toys in.

 In 1977 the Queen’s Silver Jubilee brought the community even closer together when a street party was organised by a couple of our neighbours, to take place in the square.
 We each paid a small weekly contribution towards it.
 It was well organised and featured a tea party, magician (Miss Raindrop), music, dancing and a fancy dress competition.
 I noticed lots of blue and white bunting on display, apparently supplied by the residents who worked at Fords.
 However, it was a very gusty day and the beautiful paper covering and decorations on the tables were soon ripped off.
 The party went ahead as planned and was enjoyed despite the strong wind, but for days afterwards, the surrounding trees displayed flags and bunting which had blown into the branches and become stuck there.